LorenzoVianello95/RehabWeekWorkshop/README.md

 $$\large ^BF_A = K(\theta_B - \theta_A) + D(\dot{\theta}_B- \dot{\theta}_A)$$

-For this task ask the team next to you their name and their robot will be the one you will interact with (the name is already inside the code you will not need to specify it anyway).
+**For this task interact with the team next to yours**.
+Their robot will be the one you will interact with (the name is already inside the code you will not need to specify it).

-Once you implemented the function run the following:
+Once you implemented the function save (in VS: ```sh ctrl + s```) and run the following:

 ```sh
 roslaunch multi_robot_interaction multi_m1_real.launch task:=2
 ```

-Doing that each team implements a interaction force for their robot.
-So if only one team implement it we will have a **unidirection interaction**, when both teams implement the function we will have a **bilateral interaction**.
+Each team computes the desired connection forces for their own robot, relative to their neighbor's robot.
+If only one team implements these forces, we will have a **unidirectional interaction** (i.e., one-way connection); when both teams implement the function, we will have a **bidirectional interaction** (i.e., two-way connection).
-** If you have to guess (in the hypothesis that both of you created the same function in the same way and with the same parameters) what force should the other robot measures?**
+** If you have to guess, assuming that both of you created the same function in the same way and with the same parameters, what force should your neighbor's robot command (relative to your force commands)?**

-First of all, change the interaction_mode in the multi_robot_menu and set as Task2RobotConnection(2).
+Next, change the interaction_mode in the multi_robot_interaction menu to Task2RobotConnection(2).

 Now observe the plots, if you press play you should see:
-- if you move your robot far from the other robot configuration the desired interaction force grows.
+- if you move your robot far from the other robot configuration, the desired interaction force grows.
-- if the two robot are very close to each other there should be zero interaction torque.
+- if the joint configurations of both robots are very close to one another, there should be near-zero interaction force.

-If all these are true we are able to test on the robot otherwise close the node and comeback to VS code.
+If all these are true, we are able to test on the robot.
+Otherwise, close the node and come back to the Visual Studio code.

 Move to your robot menu and select interaction_torque_control(4).

 ### Now let's play a bit with the parameters of the interaction.
-- **What happen if you increase or decrese the stiffness?**
+- **What happens if you increase or decrease the stiffness?**
-- **What happen if one robot increase the stiffness and the $other robot decrease it? **
+- **What happens if one robot increases the stiffness and the $other robot decreases it? **
-- **When this can be helpfull?**
+- **In a rehabilitation scenario, when can these different stiffness settings be helpful?**

+(Alessia Noccaro)

 ## Task 3: Connect more than 2 robots

-Now we saw:
+At this point, we've seen:

 (1) how each robot behaves individually.

-(2) how two robots interact.
+(2) how two robots can virtually interact.

-Let's try something more challenging: Connecting more than 2 robots.
+Let's try something more challenging: connecting more than 2 robots.

 First of all:
-- **Bring the robot to zero_torque**
+- **Change the robot Controller Mode to zero_torque**
-- Close the multi_robot_interaction node by pressing **ctrl+c** on the lower terminal
+- Close the multi_robot_interaction node by pressing ```sh ctrl + c``` on the bottom terminal

+Go back to Visual Studio and implement the third Task.
-Let's suppose that we have the following arrays:
+Let's suppose that we have the following arrays (numpy arrays):
-- Positions of all robots
+- Positions of all robots (dim N = number of robots)
-- Velocities of all robots
+- Velocities of all robots (dim N)
-- Vector describing how the robots are connected
+- Vector describing how the robots are connected (dim N)

 ![Interaction Interface](imgs_readme/task3components.png)